Common Drain Output Voltage in Small Signal Solution

 What is Common Drain Output Voltage in Small Signal?

 The Common Drain Output Voltage in Small Signal formula is defined as the voltage between the drain and ground pins of a transistor when there is no input signal and is represented as Vout = gm*Vc*((Rs*ro)/(Rs+ro)) or Output Voltage = Transconductance*Critical Voltage*((Source Resistance*Small Signal Resistance)/(Source Resistance+Small Signal Resistance)).
-Transconductance in small signal amplifiers refers to the change in current output for a small change in input voltage.
-It is a measure of the amplifier's ability to follow small signal variations, Critical Voltage is the minimum phase to the neutral voltage which glows and appears all along the line conductor, Source Resistance is the amount of resistance applied at the source terminal of the transistor & The small signal resistance is a measure of the opposition to the flow of small signals in an electronic circuit.
+Transconductance is defined as the ratio of the change in the output current to the change in the input voltage, with the gate-source voltage held constant, Critical Voltage is the minimum phase to the neutral voltage which glows and appears all along the line conductor, Source Resistance is the amount of resistance applied at the source terminal of the transistor & The small signal resistance is a measure of the opposition to the flow of small signals in an electronic circuit.

 How to calculate Common Drain Output Voltage in Small Signal?